elieandraos/create-nodejs-package/README.md

 -   :arrow_up: push `package.json` file
 -   :bookmark: create a gitHub tag
 -   :loud_sound: create a gitHub release with the version's changelog as release body
--   :rocket: publish the package to npm
+-   :rocket: publish the package to npm registry

 #### Configuration: